 WAS liaises closely with the International Relations Committee (IRC) of the AAGBI.
 We review travel grant proposals submitted to the IRC and contribute funds to support anaesthetists who train, work or undertake research in low- and middle-income countries.
-We have recently granted awards to the following:

 The Obstetric Anaesthetists’ Association (OAA) offer Travel & Education grants of £750 allocated 3 x per year.
 See here.